eclipse-keyple/keyple-website/content/components/core/keyple-common-api.md

 The **Keyple Common API** defines the public elements shared between all Keyple libraries.

-Therefore, it must be used by all developers.
+It is therefore intended for all developers.

 {{% callout note %}}
 The third version number (x.y.**z**) only concerns updates of the public API documentation because this component does not contain any implementation.